 How to not waste a day off

 Start the morning off by asking yourself what you need.
 Then honor that.
-Your body may be tired and just need to spend the first few hours eating a good breakfast and watching your favorite tv show on Netflix.
+If you’re tired, spending the first few hours eating a good breakfast and watching your favorite tv show on Netflix might be what you need.

 Other times, you may need some adventure — look up a local hike, try out a new restaurant, or make some new friends.